 A Flexible Approach

-We will provide the best learning experiences possible for our students in a variety of modes (in-person, hybrid, and remote).
-Faculty members have worked much of the summer developing curricula, understanding the various tools available to them to improve instruction for remote learning and remote/in-person learning, and planning in-person experiences on our campuses.
+Riverdale is providing the best learning experiences possible for our students in a variety of modes (in-person, hybrid, and remote).
+Faculty members worked much of the summer developing curricula, understanding the various tools available to them to improve instruction for remote learning and remote/in-person learning, and planning in-person experiences on our campuses.
 We have created schedules that allow for flexibility and that can accommodate a range of learning modalities.

-- During the first two weeks of school, all classes will be remote and one grade will visit the campus each day.
-Each home base class will be divided in half and will visit the school for approximately two hours to meet classmates and teachers and become acquainted with the new health protocols.
+During the first two weeks of school, all classes were remote and one grade visited the campus each day.
+Each home base class was divided in half and visited the school for approximately two hours to meet classmates and teachers and become acquainted with the new health protocols.

 Middle and Upper School

-- During the first two weeks of school, all classes will be remote.
-One grade will come to the Hill Campus each day for orientation, community-building activities, and meetings with teachers.
+During the first two weeks of school, all classes were remote.
+One grade came to the Hill Campus each day for orientation, community-building activities, and meetings with teachers.

-- In the hybrid phase, one-third of the students will be on campus at any one time and the rest will participate remotely.
-On-campus days will be organized by grade.
-Most classes will meet once a week in person and twice a week remotely.
-In order to allow for physical distancing, larger classes will be assigned two classrooms, and in some cases, two tents for outdoor meetings.
+After Labor Day, the school began a hybrid schedule.
+One-third of the students are on campus at any one time and the rest participate remotely.
+On-campus days are organized by grade.
+As of October 12, the is as follows: Monday: Grades 6 through 8; Tuesday: Grades 6 through 8 and Grade 10; Wednesday: Grades 9 and 10; Thursday: Grades 9, 11, and 12; Friday: Grades 11 and 12.
+In order to allow for physical distancing, larger classes are assigned two classrooms, and in some cases, two tents for outdoor meetings.